ibm-cloud-docs/FileStorage/expandable_file_storage.md

 4. Review your selection and the new pricing.
 5. Click **I have read the Master Service Agreement...**, and click **Place Order**.
 6. Your new storage allocation is available in a few minutes.

+For the OS to recognize the extra storage space, unmount and mount the modified volume again.
+{:tip}

 Alternatively, you can use the following command in SLCLI.
 ```